• Skip to primary navigation

 In the food processor or blender, toss in your onion (cut into large chunks), garlic cloves, lime juice, orange juice, and hot sauce.
 Pulse it a few times until it resembles a thick liquid.
 Set it aside for now.

-Seasoned pork shoulder in a Dutch Oven
+Seasoned pork shoulder in a Dutch Oven.

-How to Serve Dutch Oven Pork Carnitas
+How to Serve Carnitas

 So many options!
 I personally almost always serve it with our Avocado Lime Salsa.